-6.2.1.
-Lead Organisations and Chief Investigator A
+6.2.1.Lead Organisations and Chief Investigator A

-Applicants must nominate a lead organisation who meets the eligibility criteria and will submit the application.
-The lead organisation must enter into the grant agreement, and nominate a project lead (Chief Investigator A) who will conduct the project and report on the outcomes of the project as specified in the grant agreement.
+Applicants must nominate a lead organisation who meets the eligibility criteria, holds evidence of the PhD award dates for all Chief Investigators, and will submit the application.
+The lead organisation must enter into the grant agreement and nominate a project lead (Chief Investigator A) who will conduct the project and report on the outcomes of the project as specified in the grant agreement.